devth/devth.github.com/overture.md

 Programming, tools and process are stuck in the past, held in place by hoards of OO-wielding proletariats collectively chanting "good enough".

-There must be a better way.
+Let's find a better way.